tylergaw/jribbble/README.md

 ### Get a list of a player's shots `$.jribbble.getShotsByPlayerId(playerId, callback, [pagingOpts])`
 #### Parameters
-* `playerId` STRING or INT Can be a player's interger id or username
+* `playerId` STRING or INT Can be a player's integer id or username
 * `callback` FUNC Function to call once the request has completed successfully.
 One parameter will be passed containing the JSON response of the request; callback(data).
 * `pagingOpts OBJ OPTIONAL` An object that may contain 1 or 2 members; `page`, `per_page`.
 Example: `{page: 1, per_page: 15}`